In this article, you will learn

 2.2.3.
 Apply to Multiple Print Items in the List

-If one or more Articles or Print Items are selected in a list, the Fixup Chain [14] command can be accessed via the More [13] option in the toolbar.
-This opens the Fixup Chain dialog, where a previously defined Fixup Chain can be selected.
+If one or more Article or Print Items are selected in a list, the Fixups [14] option in the selection menu can be used to access the Apply Fixup Chain [15] command.
+This opens the Apply Fixup Chain dialog, in which a previously defined Fixup Chain can be selected.

 Figure 6: Left: The option to apply a Fixup Chain to a single or multiple Article/Print Items; Right: The Apply Fixup Chain dialog.